 The virus takes about 4-10 days to cause symptoms, including a high fever and encephalitis or meningitis.
 If the patient is part of the unlucky one-third that succumb to their illness, death usually occurs 2 to 10 days after symptoms start, though some die of long-term complications a few years later.

-4. Antivenom For Copperhead Snake Bites Can Be Deadly
+4. Antivenom for Copperhead Snake Bites Isn’t Always Necessary

 5. Female Copperhead Snakes: No Male Needed For Reproduction